Huawei’s Kirin 990 5G promises up to 2.3Gbps download speeds

 5G

-The 5G chip arms race kicked off in earnest last year with the announcement of Qualcomm’s first 5G solution for mobile devices, and Huawei claims that in that time, it’s managed to far surpass competitors from a technological standpoint.
+The 5G chip arms race kicked off in earnest last year with the announcement of Qualcomm’s first 5G solution for mobile devices, and Huawei claims that in that time, it has managed to far surpass competitors from a technological standpoint.
 Case in point?
-The Kirin 990 5G will be one the first all-in-one, full-frequency 5G chipset to market later this year, on a die area that’s roughly 36% smaller than rival products demonstrated to date.
-It’ll support four sub-6Hz antennas in total, but not millimeter-wave — Huawei said it omitted the tech because it’s mainly used in the US, where it doesn’t currently sell its devices.
+The Kirin 990 5G will be one the first all-in-one, full-frequency 5G chipsets to market later this year, on a die area that’s roughly 36% smaller than rival products demonstrated to date.
+It will support four sub-6Hz antennas in total, but not millimeter-wave — the company said it omitted the tech because it’s mainly used in the U.S., where Huawei doesn’t currently sell its devices.

-Its performance won’t disappoint if the benchmark results are to be believed.
-Huawei claims that the Kirin 990 5G’s machine learning-based adaptive receiver and split uplink design boosts download speeds as well as upload speeds in “high-movement” weak signal environments like cars, train stations, and busses, delivering up to 5.8 times the max upload speed of leading chipsets in preliminary testing.
+The chip’s performance won’t disappoint if benchmark results are to be believed.
+Huawei claims the Kirin 990 5G’s machine learning-based adaptive receiver and split uplink design boosts download and upload speeds in “high-movement” weak-signal environments like cars, train stations, and busses, delivering up to 5.8 times the max upload speed of leading chipsets in preliminary testing.
 In spots with stronger signals, it’s theoretically capable of reaching downlink and uplink rates of up to 2.3Gbps and 1.25Gbps, respectively.

 Availability

 There’s no doubt about it: The Kirin 990 5G is Huawei’s most ambitious chip yet.
 Only time will tell how it performs in the real world, of course, but we shouldn’t have long to wait.
-Huawei confirmed that it’ll feature prominently in the company’s upcoming Mate 30 series, which will be announced at an event in London on September.
+Huawei confirmed that the chip will feature prominently in the company’s upcoming Mate 30 series, which will be announced at an event in London on September.

 One thing’s sure: Huawei has Qualcomm firmly in its crosshairs.
 And if Huawei can deliver on its promises, it might just best its San Diego rival at its own game.